 Calendar Sync and Availability Detection

-The system connects to Google Calendar, Outlook, or other calendar platforms and reads real-time availability across all interviewers on a panel.
-No more Slack messages asking "When are you free next week?"
-The AI identifies overlapping open slots instantly.
+Connecting to Google Calendar, Outlook, or other calendar platforms, it reads real-time availability across all interviewers on a panel.
+No more Slack messages asking “When are you free next week?”
+Overlapping open slots surface instantly.

 Candidate Self-Scheduling

-Instead of back-and-forth emails, candidates receive a link showing available time slots.
+Instead of back-and-forth emails, applicants receive a link showing available slots.
 They pick what works.
-This matters - 57% of candidates prefer an automated system that lets them schedule interviews directly, rather than going through email ping-pong (Cronofy, 2024).
+Preference data backs this up: 57% of candidates prefer an automated system that lets them schedule interviews directly, rather than going through email ping-pong (Cronofy, 2024).

 Time Zone Intelligence

-For remote and distributed teams, the AI automatically converts time zones and only shows candidates slots during reasonable hours.
+Remote and distributed teams get automatic time-zone conversion - only slots during reasonable local hours surface for each candidate.
 No more accidentally scheduling a 6 AM interview for someone in a different region.

 Automated Reminders and Follow-Ups

-The system sends confirmation emails, calendar invites, reminder messages (typically 24 hours and 1 hour before), and follow-up notes.
-This alone significantly reduces no-show rates.
+Automatic confirmation emails, calendar invites, reminder messages (typically 24 hours and 1 hour before), and follow-up notes all go out without recruiter input.
+Reducing no-show rates is one of the most immediate payoffs.

 Smart Rescheduling